Troubleshoot bot configuration issues

 Bot does not work in Web Chat

 There could be a number of reasons why a bot doesn't work.
 Most likely, the bot application is down and cannot receive messages, or the bot receives the messages but fails to respond.
+Here are some of the possible causes:

 To see if the bot is running: